mf2vec-dev/mf2ff/README.md

 | - | - | - | - |
 | ![](img/examples/el_palo_alto/el_palo_alto_contour.png) | ![](img/examples/el_palo_alto/el_palo_alto_filled.png) | ![](img/examples/el_palo_alto/el_palo_alto_contour_culled.png) | ![](img/examples/el_palo_alto/el_palo_alto_filled_culled.png) |

 ### JofA Logo
 The logo, which is presented on page 138, The METAFONTbook.
 In the left version, the option `cull-at-shipout` is activated.
 The filled logo is the same in both cases.
 | | | |
 | - | - | - |
 | ![](img/examples/jofa_logo/jofa_logo_contour.png) | ![](img/examples/jofa_logo/jofa_logo_filled.png) | ![](img/examples/jofa_logo/jofa_logo_contour_culled.png) |

 ## Current limitations of the `mf2ff`
 Since `mf2ff` is still under development and not thoroughly tested, there are a few limitations.
-They may get addressed in future updates.\
+They may be addressed in future updates.\
 If a specific limitation is holding your project back, open an issue so that future updates can focus on the needs of users.
 - Pen commands\
   Only round, elliptical and polygonal pens are supported.
 It is assumed that a path of length 8 (8 points) is an ellipse.
 Four of these points are used to calculate the axis lengths and the angle.
 All paths with other lengths are interpreted as polygons.
 Thereby only points on the Bézier curve are processed.